Travel management software isn’t just for large enterprises anymore.

 In addition to corporate cards and mobile expensing, Fyle has robust expense management features, including approval workflows, spend analytics, and travel spend advances.

 Remember: for whatever travel management software and expense management software you choose, make sure they can integrate.

 Features to look for in travel management software

 End-to-end travel management platforms that cover all functionality from traveler data management to booking to policy creation to automatic expensing and more are definitely the best solution on the market.
 But they vary greatly in their functionality and in the cost savings they can provide to businesses, the main driver being access to low cost inventory.

-Here’s a checklist of the critical things to look out for when vetting solutions in this emerging software category:
+Here’s a checklist of the critical things to look out for when vetting travel management solutions: